cybercongress/go-cyber/docs/run_validator.md

 - your account (to sign transactions)
 - your validator private key (to sign stuff on chain consensus layer)

 Please back up `$HOME/.cyber/config/priv_validator_key.json` along with your seed phrase.
-In case of occasional node loss you would be able to restore you validator operation with this file and another full node.
+In case of occasional node loss you would be able to restore your validator operation with this file and another full node.

-Also, in case if want to keep your cyber node ID consistent during networks please backup `$HOME/.cyber/config/node_key.json`.
+Finally, in case you want to keep your cyber node ID consistent during networks please backup `$HOME/.cyber/config/node_key.json`.